IshmaelRogers/Localization/KalmanFilter/Readme.md

    * Estimated State of Robot

    Kalman Filters treat all noise as unimodal Gaussian.
-This is not the case in reality.
-The algorithm is optimal if the noise is Gaussian.
+However, this is not the case in reality but the algorithm is optimal if the noise is Gaussian.

    NOTE: Optimal means that the algorithm minimizes the mean square error of the estimated parameters.